sushadore/went-to-bali-mwahaha/README.md

   1. Add flash messages for signing up, signing in and signing out.
   2. Allow other than whole dollar amounts for admin product creation.
   3. Add product validations.
+  4. Not allow negative number of order items.

 ## Technologies
 Ruby on Rails, Active Record, Jquery, Postgres, HTML, CSS